matter-labs/eip1962/README.md

 - [x] Weierstrass curves implementation
   - [x] a = 0
   - [x] generic case (a != 0, b != 0)
-  - [ ] b = 0 (most likely will not be implemented to avoid point (0,0) being on curve)
-  - [ ] a = -3 (not a priority, can be covered by generic case w/o much performance hit and with simpler gas cost schedule)
 - [x] Extension towers
   - [x] Fp2
   - [x] Fp3